 Oh, lovely, lovely, Bath, where do I begin?
 How we loved this beautiful city!!!
 Bath is so much more than just the sight of the famous Roman Baths!
 In fact, upon researching, I was surprised to also find it to be the home of the famous author, Jane Austen.

-We arrived two days before my mom, and made the easy stroll to our apartment rental, which was quite fantastic, and worth the splurge for the location alone, smack dab in the center of everything!
-We did have to hike up 4 flights of stairs, but it was well worth it, as we had a pretty view of the Avon River and the hillsides.
+We arrived two days before my mom, and made the easy stroll to our apartment rental.
+The accommodations were quite fantastic, and worth the splurge for the location alone.
+It was literally smack dab in the center of everything!
+We did have to hike up 4 flights of stairs, but it was well worth it.
+Plus, the higher floor gave us a pretty view of the Avon River and the hillsides.

-We based ourselves in Bath for almost a week, so we had the chance to slow down a little, although there were endless options of entertaining ourselves in this unique and extremely walkable city.
+We based ourselves in Bath for almost a week.
+So, we had the chance to slow down a little.
+However, it was hard to stay home.
+There were endless options of entertaining ourselves in this unique and extremely walkable city.

-A leisurely stroll took us to the indoor Bath Guildhall Market, a shopping venue with an interesting history – site of shopping and trading for over 800 years!
-There were several quaint shops and stalls, displays of painted pigs throughout the market, and our favorite, a photo op with the Queen herself.
+A leisurely stroll took us to the indoor Bath Guildhall Market, a shopping venue with an interesting history.
+It was the site of shopping and trading for over 800 years!
+There were several quaint shops and stalls, displays of painted pigs throughout the market.
+And our favorite, which was a photo op with the Queen herself.

-Along the Avon River in central Bath also stood another interesting sight, the Pulteney Bridge, completed in 1774, with shops lining both sides of the bridge, shop windows overlooking the Avon.
+Along the Avon River in central Bath also stood another interesting sight, the Pulteney Bridge.
+It was completed in 1774, and today shops line both sides of the bridge, with their windows overlooking the Avon.